AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 that we can write both :ada:`Arr'Size` and :ada:`Arr.all'Size`, but they have different meanings:

-- :ada:`Arr'Size` is the size of the access value; while
+- :ada:`Arr'Size` is the size of the access object; while

 - :ada:`Arr.all'Size` indicates the size of the actual array :ada:`Arr`.